UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 * Mac OS X (editor and standalone)
 * Android
 * iOS

+Roslyn can't write pdb debug information files on Mac OS.
+This means that you can compile C# with Roslyn on MacOS if you want, but if you do you won't be able to debug it.
+By default Roslyn is disabled on Mac OS and Mono C# 6.0 compiler is used unless you've installed a special package from the [downloads page][downloads] with "Roslyn on Mac OS" support.

 Since WebGL doesn't offer any multithreading support, AsyncBridge and Task Parallel Library are not available for this platform.
 Caller Info attributes are also not available, because their support comes with AsyncBridge library.